The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 47 of his 55 hours generated $0.
 Only 8 hours generated $11K.

-We flipped it.
-Cut everything generating $0.
-Redirected those 47 hours to:
+We flipped his week and cut everything that was generating $0.
+Those 47 hours were redirected to:

 Client delivery: 8 hours (stayed the same)